omarfoz/authvt/README.md

 The classes are separated as follows

 ### Controller
+   * `AuthViewController`: Here will you authenticate the user, first from Face ID or fingerprint after that will authenticate from the server to get the token.

    * `MapViewController`: Here is the landing page and where you can place you pin anywhere on the map where you want to see photos from that place.

-   * `AlbumViewController`: When pressing on one of the pins you will be directed to this view with 9 photos from that place, with a button for pulling another 9 photos.
+   * `PhotoAlbumViewController`: When pressing on one of the pins you will be directed to this view with 9 photos from that place, with a button for pulling another 9 photos.

 ### Cocoapods